Skip to content

 What does this mean for your company?

-Unfortunately, this is uncharted territory, and we do not yet know the outcome of the IEEPA case.
+Unfortunately, this is uncharted territory, and we do not yet know the outcome of the IEEPA case, nor how exactly to protect potential refunds, as no guidance on that has been released.

 Here are some options to consider:

-• Monitor: It is crucial to track transactions and liquidation status where the IEEPA duties have been paid.
+• Monitor: It is crucial to track transactions and liquidation status where the IEEPA duties have been paid, as well as the amount of IEEPA duties paid.

-• Protective Protest: If the entry has been liquidated, one option is to submit a formal protest against the liquidation to potentially preserve the right to a refund.
+• Protective Protest: If an entry has liquidated, one option is to submit a formal protest against the liquidation to potentially preserve the right to a refund.
+Please note that filing the protective protest is not a guarantee of a refund.
+Some Customs attorneys are advising that importers would have to file an injunction against liquidation to protect any potential IEEPA refunds instead of a protest.

 • File a lawsuit with the Court of International Trade (CIT): Importers can file legal action with the CIT to challenge the validity of the IEEPA tariffs.

-• Take no action pending the Supreme Court Ruling: The case is now under expedited review by the Supreme Court, currently set to be heard the first week of November 2025.
+• Take no action pending the Supreme Court Ruling: The case is now under expedited review by the Supreme Court.
 Importers can decide to wait and see if the Supreme Court upholds the CAFC ruling before determining a course of action.

 It is currently unclear whether refunds will be issued if importers do not take action on the affected entries in the event that the Supreme Court declares these tariffs illegal.
 We recommend consulting with a trade attorney to determine your company’s best course of action.